PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 Roll on the table below to Create 3-5 NPCs

 NPCs come in two forms
 - **Dolls** These are important NPCs that come with their own relationships and stress tracks.
+Create 2 or more Dolls.
 - **Extras** These are simple NPCs that are essentially part of the environment that can talk.
-They will probably only have 1-3 dice that they can use.
+Extras do not have Stats and are instead represented by a single die and possibly an Aspect or two.
+Create 4 or more Extras.

 D8 | Type | Style |Adjective | Person
 :-: | :-: | :-: